keyboardAnt/keyboardant.github.io/_posts/2020-05-25-What-is-IMLE.md

 All of the above can explain why maximum likelihood is perhaps the standard method for estimating the parameters of a probabilistic model from observations.[^2]

-## Likelihood maximization in deep generative models (like GANs)
+## Maximum likelihood estimation (MLE) in deep learning

-### Why maximizing likelihood is not trivial for deep generative models (like GANs)?
+### Why MLE is not trivial for deep generative models (like GANs)?

-Because deep neural networks (like GANs) are *implicit* probabilistic models.
+Because deep generative models (neural networks like GANs) are *implicit* probabilistic models.
 Their likelihood function considered to be too complicated to express/evaluate.

 #### *Prescribed* vs *Implicit* models